danglingP0inter/unlimited-medium-freedium/README.md

 The extension is built using:
 - HTML/CSS/JavaScript for the popup interface
-- Browser extension APIs for functionality
+- Browser extension APIs in Swift for functionality
 - Chart.js for statistics visualization (in development - currently disabled)

 ## License